tammyk7/auction-mvc/java/hydra-training-modules/Module_2_Replicated_state_machines_and_distributed_consensus/Module 2.md

 - Reliable, sequenced timers
 - Very high levels of performance

+There is a tutorial for Aeron cluster in the file `readme.md` under the folder `code/aeron-concepts-tutorial`.
+Following this tutorial, you can see how this implementation of Raft performs leader election and log replication.

 ## Event-driven, event-sourced, command-sourced and command-query responsibility segregation (CQRS) architecture

 An event is something that has occurred in the system, which can trigger specific activities in various parts of the